Your course 2021/22

 These zeroes indicate the absence of a mark, rather than a true zero.

-Find out about Mark signals on your assessment units and transcripts (PDF, 189kB) which you may see alongside your assessment and unit marks and what they mean.
+Find out about mark signals on your assessments, units and transcripts and what they mean.

 Libraries and study spaces